jser/realtime.jser.info/_posts/2017-11-19-goto-bus-stop-tinyify-a-browserify-plugin-that-runs-various-optimizations-so-you-dont-have-to-install-them-all-manually-makes-your-bundles-tiny.md

 ---
 title: >-
-  goto-bus-stop/tinyify: a browserify plugin that runs various optimizations, so you don't have to install them all manually. makes your bundles tiny!
+  goto-bus-stop/tinyify: a browserify plugin that runs various optimizations, so you don&#039;t have to install them all manually. makes your bundles tiny!
 author: azu
 layout: post
 itemUrl: 'https://github.com/goto-bus-stop/tinyify'